 As more travelers turn to Google and YouTube in micro-moments, marketers can get more insights: Who are they?
 Where do they want to go?
 How do they make decisions?
 This year, we've got the latest travel customer journey data to inform your media plan.

 The reasons people travel haven't changed much from year to year, let alone from decade to decade.
 And yet the paths people travel before they travel have been transformed.
-Consumers increasingly turn to mobile to get itinerary ideas, compare flight fares, or reserve experiences.
+Travel trends show that consumers increasingly turn to mobile to get itinerary ideas, compare flight fares, or reserve experiences.
 These moments are what we at Google call micro-moments: decision points when a well-positioned brand can influence a consumer.

 We looked across billions of searches during the travel customer journey to see travelers' digital journey to this year's hot spots.
 To build a complete view of path-to-purchase trends, we partnered with Sojern, a global performance marketing engine for travel brands, to layer on the company's booking data from 350 million anonymized traveler profiles.
 The result: an unprecedented look at the traveler customer journey based on intent signals across online, mobile, and video channels.

-What cities are getting a groundswell of interest?
-Looking at the fastest-rising searches from the first half of this year, a handful of destinations rose to the top1:
+What places are travelers looking to visit?
+Looking at the fastest-rising searches from the first half of this year, a handful of destinations rose to the top:

 Who's interested in going to these cities?
 Consumer behavior across the web shows who potential travelers may be, where they are, and other passion points.